 5. Watch out for wasps when harvesting apples

-Wasps make holes in fruit and can sting if you disturb them when you're picking fruit.
+Wasps make holes in fruit and can sting if you disturb them when you're picking fruit or pruning apple trees.
 Take care when reaching into the trees that are covered with foliage.
 Wasps may often be feeding in crevices in the fruit, and are especially fond of apples so won't enjoy being disturbed.
-If any fruit looks as though it has been affected by fungus pick it and dispose of it carefully to avoid it spreading.
+If any fruit looks as though it has been affected by apple tree diseases such as fungus pick it and dispose of it carefully to avoid it spreading.